SMelidoni/react-calculator-app/README.md

 To install and run the React Calculator App, follow these steps:

-1. Clone this repository to your local machine:
+1. Clone this repository to your local machine: `git clone https://github.com/SMelidoni/react-calculator-app.git`

+Note: By default, the `develop` branch will be checked out.
+However, if you want to use the most stable version, please check out the `main` branch by running: `git checkout main`

 2. Navigate into the project directory: `cd react-calculator-app`
 3. Install the dependencies using npm: `npm install`
 4. Start the development server: `npm start`